 However, no such sign shall be erected until a permit specifying the period of authorization has been obtained from the Zoning Official.
 In no case shall a temporary sign exceed a width of three feet and a vertical height above ground level of four feet, except for shopping centers.
 With reference to businesses located within shopping centers, consisting of eight or more businesses, signs directing entrance into the shopping center will be allowed, but individual signs for each business within the center will not be allowed.
-Temporary signs for shopping center will be allowed.
+Temporary signs for shopping centers can be 4 feet by 8 feet.
+Up to two signs for a shopping center will be allowed.